 When first starting work on a project that may intersect with one or more Indigenous communities there is a mountain of background information that needs to be compiled.
 If you are new at working with Indigenous communities knowing where to start your research can be overwhelming so we've put together a resources starter kit.

-Everyone involved in consultation should have a working knowledge about why there is a duty to consult.
-In this article “Aboriginal rights, title and the duty to consult - a primer” just as the title suggests, we provide a primer on significant court decisions regarding Indigenous rights, title and the duty to consult, but also fully encourage people to delve deeper into each of the court decisions.
+Everyone involved in consultation should have a working knowledge of why there is a duty to consult.
+In this article “Aboriginal Rights, Title and the Duty to Consult - A Primer” just as the title suggests, we provide a primer on significant court decisions regarding Indigenous rights, title and the duty to consult, but also fully encourage people to delve deeper into each of the court decisions.

 Indigenous community profiles at a glance

 This is a good interactive map that shows all the Indigenous communities and short profiles of each: First Nation Profiles Interactive Map.

 Consultation guidelines for Indigenous communities

 Organizations should make it their business to know if the Indigenous community they want to work with has developed consultation guidelines.
 Read this article for more insight on First Nation Consultation Guidelines.

 Here’s a website with some information on Indigenous Self-Government.